harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/bandit-scanner-reference.md

 helpdocs_is_published: true
 ---

-You can scan your container images using [Bandit](https://github.com/PyCQA/bandit), an open-source tool designed to find common security issues in Python code.
+You can scan your code repositories using [Bandit](https://github.com/PyCQA/bandit), an open-source tool designed to find common security issues in Python code.

 <!-- START step-palette-config ----------------------------------------------------------------------------- -->